anarres-org/generic_docker_systemd/README.md

 * `method`: `pull` or `build` to get the docker image.
 * `service_pre_command`: Command to run before the `docker_command` one.
 Pull or build generally.
-Add `-` at the beginning of the command if you don't want the service start to fail if this command fails.
+Add `-` at the beginning of the command if you don't want the service start up to fail if this command fails.
 * `service_db_name`: Name of the systemd DB service.
 * `docker_network_name`: Name of the docker network for the service and DB.
 * `docker_image`: Name of the docker image to launch as a service.